AcalaNetwork/evm-examples/README.md

 In the erc20 directory, run `yarn build` or `npm run build`.

 You can find your contract abi in the build directory.
-You can upload them to [acala evm playground](https://acala-evm.vercel.app/#/upload) for testing.
+You can upload these abi files to [acala evm playground](https://acala-evm.vercel.app/#/upload) for testing.

 ### Run test cases